djsutherland/py-sdm/README.rst

 ``sdm`` also supports predicting using a training / test set through ``sdm predict`` rather than ``sdm cv``, but there isn't currently code to produce the input files it assumes.
+If this would be useful for you, let me know and I'll write it....

 Precomputing Divergences